komalg1996/Project/SRS_Document.md

 - Registered Users will be allowed access after authentication and verification of Username and Password.
 - System will internally maintain secure communication between Servers(Web Servers,App Servers,Database Servers).
 ### Reliability:
--The system will backup business data on regular basis and recover in less period of time to keep system operational.Continous updates are maintained , continous Administration is done to keep system operational.
+The system will backup business data on regular basis and recover in less period of time to keep system operational.Continous updates are maintained , continous Administration is done to keep system operational.
 ### Availability:
 - The system will be available for 24*7 hours.